oracle/graal/truffle/docs/TruffleStrings.md

 UTF-16 string is byte-equivalent to ISO-8859-1, and if all of its characters are in the ASCII range (see `CodeRange`), it is also byte-equivalent to UTF-8.

+To check if your code is switching encodings properly, run your unit tests with the system variable `truffle.strings.debug-strict-encoding-checks=true`.
+This disables re-using string objects when switching encodings, and makes all encoding checks more strict.

 All TruffleString operations with more than one string parameter require the strings to be in a common encoding!

 ```java